Soft Skills Analysis

 This section presents the profile’s natural management style.
 It is accompanied by a second positioning graph, specific to the managerial context, with four postures:

-- Collaborative: intervenes little, lets things happen, coaches.
+• Collaborative: intervenes little, lets things happen, supports.

-The textual description details the expectations and likely behaviors in a management role, which is useful for positions of responsibility or internal promotion projects.
+The textual description clarifies expectations and probable behaviors in a management role, which is useful for leadership positions or internal promotion projects.

-11. The Profile as a Manager - Detailed Parameter Analysis
+11. The 4 Colors Grid - Detailed Manager Parameter Analysis

 The following page details the scores for each of the four quadrants and distinguishes between the innate profile (natural behavior) and the acquired profile (adapted behavior in a comfort context).
 Each quadrant is accompanied by a list of characteristic behavioral traits.

-The BIG 4 is a structured interpretation around four major personality dimensions: Extraversion, Openness, Conscientiousness, and Agreeableness.
-These four dimensions are represented in a radar format, allowing for a quick visualization of the balances.
+The BIG 4 is a structured interpretation around four main personality dimensions: Extraversion, Openness, Conscientiousness, and Agreeableness.
+These four dimensions are represented in a radar chart, allowing for a quick visualization of the balances.
 For each dimension, a comment adapted to the score level indicates the practical implications.

 13. The BIG 4 - Detailed Styles

-This page, a variation of the BIG 4, presents six secondary dimensions: Activity, Interaction, Learning, Nature, Attitude, and Interest.
-Each is completed with a category subtitle, a representative adjective, and a behavioral description.
-Together, they allow for both a global and nuanced interpretation of personality.
+This page, an extension of the BIG 4, presents six secondary dimensions: Activity, Socializing, Learning, Culture, Attitude, and Interest.
+Each is complemented by a category subtitle, a representative adjective, and a behavioral description.
+The combination allows for a reading that is both global and nuanced of personality.

 14. The NEGOMAP